P-type asteroid

-P-type asteroids are asteroids that have low albedo and a featureless reddish spectrum.
-It has been suggested that they have a composition of organic rich silicates, carbon and anhydrous silicates, possibly with water ice in their interior.
+P-type (primitive-type) asteroids have low albedo and a featureless reddish spectrum.
+It has been suggested that they have a composition of organic-rich silicates, carbon and anhydrous silicates, possibly with water ice in their interior.
 P-type asteroids are found in the outer asteroid belt and beyond.
-There are in the neighborhood of 33 known P-type asteroids, depending on the classification, including 46 Hestia, 65 Cybele, 76 Freia, 87 Sylvia, 153 Hilda, 476 Hedwig and, in some classifications, 107 Camilla.
+There are about 33 known P-type asteroids, depending on the classification, including 46 Hestia, 65 Cybele, 76 Freia, 87 Sylvia, 153 Hilda, 476 Hedwig and, in some classifications, 107 Camilla.

 Taxonomy

 An early system of asteroid taxonomy was established in 1975 from the doctoral thesis work of David J. Tholen.
 This was based upon observations of a group of 110 asteroids.
-The U-type classification was used as a miscellaneous class for asteroids with unusual spectra that didn't fit into the C and S-type asteroid classifications.
+The U-type classification was used as a miscellaneous class for asteroids with unusual spectra that did not fit into the C and S-type asteroid classifications.
 In 1976, some of these U-type asteroids with unusual moderate albedo levels were labeled as M-type.

 Around 1981, an offshoot of the M-type asteroid branch appeared for minor planets that have spectra that are indistinguishable from M-type, but that also have low albedo not consistent with the M type.
 These were initially labeled X-type asteroids, then type DM (dark M) or PM (pseudo-M), before acquiring their own unique classification as P-type asteroids (where the P indicates "pseudo-M").